mycloudfun/kubernetes-fundamentals/exercise-5/README.md

 3. Use **kubectl port-forward** command to access the service and hit into endpoint **/info**
 4. Destroy the pod displayed in previous command, re-run the **kubectl port-forward** and hit again the endpoint
 5. Scale the ReplicaSet to 5 replicas
-6. Destroy the objects created in this exercies
+6. Destroy the objects created in this exercise